 If you are still not satisfied with the outcome and your complaint is specifically related to a VET FEE-HELP or VET Student Loan, you can contact the Commonwealth Ombudsman - VET Student Loans on 1300 362 072.
 TAFE NSW is committed to the principles of the VET Student Loans Code of Practice.

 If you choose to withdraw or defer, you may be entitled to a refund of any up-front payment you've made, or re-credit of your loan balance if you have taken a Commonwealth Student Loan.

-You must withdraw in writing by completing the appropriate withdrawal form:
+You must withdraw in writing by completing the VET Student Loans Withdrawal Application form.

 The loan amount you incur will depend on the timing of your withdrawal.
 There are no penalties if you withdraw or defer on or before the census day.
 However, once a census day has passed, the loan amount for the Unit of Study is incurred.

 Students also have the right to apply for a review of a decision not to re-credit a loan balance.
 See the VET Student Loans Student Review Procedure.